actfong/fromatob-k8s-workshop/2-Pods.md

 ##### Mini Challenge #####

 With the info provided, could you get into our Pod's container(s) to run commands?
-Can you find out what the PID 1 is?
+Can you find out what processes are running in the container?

 <details>
 <summary>Possible Solution:</summary>